NxPKG/khulnasoft-docs/content/kv/platform/kv-commands.md

 Manage KV namespaces.

-The `kv:...` commands allow you to manage application data in the Cloudflare network to be accessed from Workers using KV.
+The `kv:...` commands allow you to manage application data in the Khulnasoft network to be accessed from Workers using KV.

 ### create